Microfluidics and microfluidic devices: A review

 (3) The mold is developed in a solvent that etches the areas of resin that were not exposed to UV light.

-(4) We obtain then a microfluidic mold with a resin replica of the patterns from the photomask (future micro-channels make “reliefs” on the mold).
+(4) We then obtain a microfluidic mold with a resin replica of the patterns from the photomask (future micro-channels make “reliefs” on the mold).
 The height of the channels is determined by the thickness of the original resin spread on the wafer.
 Most of the time, the mold is then treated with Silane to facilitate the release of microfluidic devices during molding steps (see next paragraph).

 The molding of microfluidic chips: